wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

 - **Concepts**
    - Only creates index on a subset or specific range of data.
 - **Use cases**
-   - Beneficial for dealing with large tables where only a small portion of data is accessed frequently.
+   - Dealing with large tables where only a small portion of data is accessed frequently.

 ### Bitmap index
+- **Concept**
+   - Each unique value of the column gets its own bitmap, where the number of bits corresponds to the number of rows.
+- **Pros**
+   - More efficient storage useage.
+   - Handle complex queries involving multiple predicates efficiently using bitwise operations (`AND`, `OR`, `NOT`).
+- **Cons**
+   - May slow down write operations.
--
+- **Use cases**
+   - Dealing with columns that have a limited number of distinct values (like status, yes/no).

 ### Spatial index
 ### Full-text index
 ### Hash index